talorabr/talorabr.github.io/_pages/about.md

 ---

 Hi, I'm **Talor Abramovich**, an MSc student in *Computer Science* at **Tel Aviv University** since January 2024.
 I'm co-advised by [Prof. Gal Chechik](https://chechiklab.biu.ac.il/~gal/) and [Prof. Amir Globerson](https://cs3801.wixsite.com/amirgloberson), and conduct my research as part of the [*Learning Systems Lab*](https://chechiklab.biu.ac.il/) at Bar-Ilan University.
 I was also advised by [Dr. Ofir Press](https://ofir.io/) between 2024-2025 as part of the NLP course in Tel Aviv University, where our research [EnIGMA](https://enigma-agent.com) got published in ICML 2025.

-I’m also a senior software engineer at **NVIDIA Israel**, currently working as an MLOps engineer.
+Hi, I'm **Talor Abramovich**, an MSc student in *Computer Science* at **Tel Aviv University**  since January 2024.
+I’m co-advised by [Prof. Gal Chechik](https://chechiklab.biu.ac.il/~gal/) and [Prof. Amir Globerson](https://cs3801.wixsite.com/amirgloberson), and conduct my research as part of the [*Learning Systems Lab*](https://chechiklab.biu.ac.il/) at Bar-Ilan University.
+I was also advised by [Dr. Ofir Press](https://ofir.io/) through the NLP course at Tel Aviv University.
+Our collaborative work, [EnIGMA](https://enigma-agent.com), was published at **ICML 2025**.

-My research focuses on using language models to autonomously complete complex end-to-end tasks, such as conducting scientific research or discovering security vulnerabilities.
-I am generally interested about LM agents, LM evaluations and reinforcement learning.
-You can explore my recent papers on the [publications](publications/) page.
+My research explores how language models can autonomously perform complex end-to-end tasks, such as conducting scientific research or identifying security vulnerabilities.
+More broadly, I'm interested in LM agents, evaluation of language models, and reinforcement learning.
+You can find my recent work on the [publications](publications/) page.

+I’m also a senior software engineer at **NVIDIA Israel**, currently working as an MLOps engineer, where I develop infrastructure for training large language and vision models.
-Previously, I was a senior software engineer at **Deci.AI** (acquired by NVIDIA), and earlier served as a cybersecurity researcher in the **Israel Intelligence**.
+Earlier in my career, I served as a cybersecurity researcher in the **Israeli Intelligence**.

 I hold a **Bachelor’s degree in Computer Engineering** from the **Technion**, graduating *summa cum laude*.